Montjuïc Funicular

-The Montjuïc Funicular (Funicular de Montjuïc; Funicular de Montjuic) is a funicular railway in the city of Barcelona, in Catalonia, Spain.
+The Montjuïc Funicular (Funicular de Montjuïc, /ca/; Funicular de Montjuic, /es/) is a funicular railway in the city of Barcelona, in Catalonia, Spain.
 The railway mainly runs through a tunnel and connects the Barcelona Metro's Paral·lel station (with connections to lines L2 and L3) with the hill of Montjuïc and the various sporting facilities and other attractions there.

 The upper station of the funicular is adjacent to the lower station of the Montjuïc Cable Car, a gondola lift that continues uphill to a terminal near the Montjuïc Castle at the summit of the hill.
 There is also a bus stop serviced by the 150 line which runs from the upper station of the funicular to the castle's summit and is part of the same fare network as the funicular, providing a free transfer to the castle as an alternative to the cable car.